vyadh/teamcity-deployment-dashboard/README.md

   * Permit access from dashboard: `rest.cors.origins=http://<deployment host/port>`
 6. Ensure you are logged in to TeamCity
 7. Visit deployment location in the same browser, your credentials will be used to make the REST requests

+Using the TeamCity plugin version, just download and install.

 Deployment Visibility